 On 11 August 2010, the Issuer entered into an agreement with Gazprom pursuant to which the Group has the right to supply agreed volumes of gas to Gazprom up until December 2015.
-The Group started supplying gas to Gazprom in November 2010 as part of a trial production period; it has been commercially selling gas to Gazprom.
+The Group started supplying gas to Gazprom in November 2010 as part of a trial production period; it has been commercially selling gas to Gazprom since January 2011 and its current intention is to supply all the gas it produces for sale to Gazprom.
 The Group will therefore be reliant on Gazprom for all of its gas revenues.
 Selling prices are based on contracts linked to domestic gas prices in Russia as regulated by the FST, and the gas is sold at the Group's tie-in point to the Gazprom network.
 As a result, the Group does not incur material transportation costs in respect of its gas sales.
-Nevertheless, the Group does effectively remunerate Gaxprom in respect of transportation fees by selling price for industrial gas consumers in the Saratov region as determined by the FST.
+Nevertheless, the Group does effectively remunerate Gaxprom in respect of transportation fees by selling its gas at an agreed discount (initially set at approximately 24 per cent.) to the weighted average selling price for industrial gas consumers in the Saratov region as determined by the FST.
 Pursuant to the agreement, Gazprom is not required to purchase a minimum volume of gas and is only required to pay the Issuer for gas actually supplied.
 In addition, if the gas produced by the Group does not comply with Russian quality requirements, Gazprom may refuse to purchase and transport such gas.